TartanLlama/tartanllama.github.io/_drafts/accumulate-vs-reduce.md

 x &lowast; y = y &lowast; x

-Unfortunately there's no way for the compiler to reliably check that some operation is associative and commutative[^1], so we're stuck with having `std::reduce` as a separate algorithm.
+Unfortunately there's no way for the compiler to reliably check that some operation is associative and commutative, so we're stuck with having `std::reduce` as a separate algorithm.
 In [concepts speak, this is called an axiom](http://stroustrup.com/sle2011-concepts.pdf): a requirement imposed on semantics which cannot generally be statically verified.

 ### Input vs. Forward Iterators